 Targets and Reports

-St Lawrence College has committed to meeting an 80% GHG emission reductions by 2050 in order to mitigate the effects of Climate Changes.
-SLC is a proud member of the Green Economy Kingston program offered through Sustainable Kingston.
-For our efforts in 2017 and 2018, SLC received the award for Greatest Amount of GHG Emission Reduction from the Green Economy Kingston.
+St Lawrence College aspires to be carbon neutral by 2050 in order to mitigate the effects of Climate Changes.
+SLC is a proud member of Sustainable Kingston.
+For our efforts in 2017 and 2018, SLC received the award for Greatest Amount of GHG Emission Reduction from Sustainable Kingston.
+In 2020, St. Lawrence College hired a third party contractor to conduct in-depth energy analysis on each of our three Campuses.
+This report will help us map our GHG reductions target to zero.

 Energy Reduction Efforts